Migrate to latest generation instance types

 Before you begin

-This procedure assumes that you are currently running on a previous generation Xen-based instance type, such as an M4 or C4, and you are migrating to an instance based on the Nitro System, such as an M5 or C5.
+This procedure assumes that you are currently running on a previous generation Xen-based instance type, such as an M4 or C4, and you are migrating to an instance built on the Amazon Nitro System.

 You must use PowerShell version 3.0 or later to successfully perform the upgrade.